 Watermelon irrigation in Kenya is by every commercial farmer.
-This is because watermelons grow in the dry low altitude plains which are not rainfall dependent.
+Grekkon Limited offers solutions on how to irrigate water melon in Kenya.
+This is because watermelons grow in the dry low altitude plains which are not rainfall-dependent.
 Grekkon Limited has introduced drip irrigation kits for watermelon irrigation in Kenya for small and medium-sized farmers.
 Drip irrigation is the most economical way to irrigate watermelons and prevents powdery mildew disease on the leaves.
 Sprinkler irrigation causes powdery mildew It conserves 40% more water compared to rain gun sprinklers or rain hose irrigation kits.
 The frequency of irrigation and water supplied depends on the prevailing weather condition.
 Irrigation begins before seed sowing to allow the soil sufficient moisture for seed germination.
 The amount of irrigation water depends on the growth stage of the plant.
 Before fruiting, there is heavy irrigation.
 After fruiting, irrigate according to the prevailing weather t avoid fruit burst.

 1. Watermelon Irrigation Scheduling